-#TCCC-CLS-PPT-07 30 DEC 19

-SPEAKER NOTES

-SLIDE 3 - TLO/ELO

-The TCCC-CLS course is built on a foundation of learning objectives.
+SPEAKER NOTES SLIDE 3 - TLO/ELO The TCCC-CLS course is built on a foundation of learning objectives.
 These objectives lay out the basic structure of the course and describe the knowledge and skills you are expected to acquire by the end of the course.
 The module has one Terminal Learning Objective, or TLO.
 The TLO is supported by a series of Enabling Learning Objectives, or ELOs.
 This graphic shows how the ELOs are mapped to the TLOs.
-The blue dot is the one cognitive or knowledge learning

-objective for this module which is to identify signs of an airway obstruction.
-The green dots are the four performance objectives focused on skills and include demonstrate opening the airway with the head-tilt chin-lift or jaw-thrust maneuver, demonstrate the placement of a casualty in the recovery position in Tactical Field Care, demonstrate the insertion of a nasopharyngeal airway (NPA) into a casualty in Tactical Field Care, and describe the technique for ventilating a casualty with a bag valve mask (BVM) in Tactical Field Care.
-The critical aspects are to be able to identify signs of life-threatening airway obstruction and the importance of prompt intervention and to demonstrate the appropriate interventions to address airway obstruction in accordance with the CoTCCC guidelines.
+The blue dot is the one cognitive or knowledge learning objective for this module, which is to identify signs of an airway obstruction.
+The green dots are the four performance objectives focused on skills and include: - 1.
+Demonstrating opening the airway with the head-tilt chin-lift or jaw-thrust maneuver - 2.
+Demonstrating placing a casualty in the recovery position in Tactical Field Care - 3.
+Demonstrating inserting a nasopharyngeal airway (NPA) into a casualty in Tactical Field Care - 4.
+Describing the technique for ventilating a casualty with a bag valve mask (BVM) in Tactical Field Care The critical aspects are to identify signs of life-threatening airway obstruction and the importance of prompt intervention and to demonstrate the appropriate interventions to address airway obstruction in accordance with the CoTCCC guidelines.
 SLIDE 4 - MARCH PAWS Airway management is the "A" in the MARCH PAWS sequence.